Camarillo, California

 Camarillo (/ˌkæməˈriːoʊ/ KAM-ə-REE-oh) is a city in Ventura County, California, United States.
 As of the 2020 United States census, the population was 70,741, an increase of 5,540 from the 65,201 counted in the 2010 Census.
-Camarillo is named for brothers Juan and Adolfo Camarillo, prominent Californios who owned Rancho Calleguas and founded the city.
-California State University, Channel Islands, is housed on the former grounds of the Camarillo State Hospital.
+Camarillo is named for brothers Juan Camarillo, Jr. and Adolfo Camarillo, prominent Californios who owned Rancho Calleguas and founded the city.
+California State University Channel Islands is housed on the former grounds of the Camarillo State Mental Hospital.

 History

 Chumash era

 At the time of European contact in the 18th century, Camarillo had been inhabited by the Chumash people for thousands of years.

 Present day Camarillo and the larger Oxnard Plain were portions of a paramount Chumash capital at the village of Muwu (today's Point Mugu).
 Simo'mo (CA-VEN-24), which translates to "the saltbush patch", was a Chumash village located upstream from Mugu Lagoon near the city of Camarillo.
 Caves with ancient pictographs are located in the area around Conejo Grade including a site used for religious ceremonies dating back to 500 A.D., where two Chumash villages were located: Lalimanux (Lalimanuc or Lalimanuh) and Kayɨwɨš or Kayiwish (Kawyis) (CA-VEN-243).
-The village of Kayɨwɨš (Chumash: "The Head") was first encountered by Europeans of the first Portola expedition on August 16, 1795.
+The village of Kayɨwɨš (Chumash: "The Head") was first encountered by Europeans of the first Portolá expedition on August 16, 1795.